Common Feeding Problems that are Totally Normal!

 We’re seeing an increase in attention paid to food allergies in newborn babies, with this increased attention is adding yet another item on the long list of things that parents need to look out for.
 The vast majority of stories we hear related to formula-fed babies is related to perceived lactose intolerance.
 Most infant formulas available on the market unfortunately contain palm oil, which upon arriving in the stomach froths up to create a foam-like substance in the stomach, which in itself often mimics the symptoms of lactose intolerance in babies.
 If this sounds familiar, consider switching your baby to a formula which doesn’t contain palm oil, such as Kendamil First Infant Milk which is made with whole milk, instead of skimmed milk, so great for your baby’s growth and development while not containing any fish oils, GMO’s or soya.
 If after trying this, you’re still seeing the symptoms of lactose intolerance then of course speak with your health care professional.

-If you would like to learn more about the Kendamil product range, click here.
+We hope you found this blog on common feeding problems helpful!
+If you’d like to know more about the Kendamil product range, please click here.